 Plus international flights from £200 direct.

-As a general guideline, a two-week itinerary for a family of four will cost from around £6,500 including accommodation, car hire and a number of activities.
-If you want to upgrade accommodation or include a wider range of activities, prices will start from around £8,000 for a family of four.
+Prices in Croatia have increased dramatically in 2022.
+As a general guideline, a two-week itinerary in the summer for a family of four will start from £8,500 including accommodation, car hire and a number of activities.
+This will be based on a mixture of hotels sometimes with a few nights in self-catering accommodation.
+If you want to upgrade accommodation or include a wider range of activities, prices will start from around £10,000 for a family of four but may easily climb higher than this.
+If you have a budget, please do advise us from the outset so that we can tailor our suggestions accordingly.

-A short break trip of a week will usually cost from £3,200 for a family of four, excluding flights.
+A short break trip of a week will usually cost from £4,750 for a family of four, excluding flights during the summer months.
+Outside these months it will start from around £4,000.

 All prices exclude international flights, which start from £200pp during school holidays.
 Flight prices at other times can be extremely cheap, sometimes as low as £50pp.